multiversx/mx-deprecated-dapp-core-components/README.md

   </details>

 ## User Identity
-Dapp-core makes logging in and persisting user's session easy and hassle-free.
+dapp-core-components makes logging in and persisting user's session easy and hassle-free.
 The library exposes two ways in which a user can be logged in:

   <details>